Season 1, Episode 44

 Lorne Brown:

-Alright, so Sean, if they can find you through the Olive fertility website, obviously, so they can go to olive fertility.com.
-Do you have anything for if on Instagram or social media for yourself that you wanna share and I can put in the show notes or is all the best way to
+Alright, so Shaun, if they can find you through the Olive fertility website, obviously, so they can go to olivefertility.com.
+Do you have anything for if on Instagram or social media for yourself that you wanna share and I can put in the show notes or is all the best way to reach you?

 Shaun Tregoning:

-Reach you?
-I I don’t have anything personally on social media.
-I tend to be shy of social media myself, so I have the best way to bug me is through the clinic.
+I don’t have anything personally on social media.
+I tend to be shy of social media myself, so the best way to bug me is through the clinic.

 Lorne Brown:

 Perfect.
-So that’s all fertility and, um, Sean’s, um, practices in Surrey, British Columbia, Canada, and I’ll remind our listeners that are here locally, that ACU balance goes on site to Olive to do the I V F and laser acupuncture before and after onsite at Olive for your transfer day.
-And, uh, we have that integrative approach where we cross refer to the Olive fertility clinic and we see their patients as well for, and as Sean was sharing the adjunctive therapies to leave no stone unturned and see if we can tweak something to help make the difference between baby versus no baby going towards the baby.
-So we, we enjoy that integrative approach that we’ve been doing for many years, Sean.
+So that’s all fertility and, um, Sean’s practice is in Surrey, British Columbia, Canada, and I’ll remind our listeners that are here locally, that Acubalance goes on site to Olive to do the IVF and laser acupuncture before and after onsite at Olive for your transfer day.
+And, uh, we have that integrative approach where we cross refer to the Olive fertility clinic and we see their patients as well for, and as Shaun was sharing the adjunctive therapies to leave no stone unturned and see if we can tweak something to help make the difference between baby versus no baby going towards the baby.
+So we enjoy that integrative approach that we’ve been doing for many years, Shaun.

 Shaun Tregoning:

 Yes.
 Yes.
-And, uh, so, so do we.
+And, uh, so do we.
 I I think it’s a good holistic approach to treating patients.
 You know, I’m obviously, well, well versed in all the allopathic stuff that I need to do, but I’m a strong believer in more of a holistic approach with not necessarily the most knowledgeable about those options.
-And that’s why I have low, a low threshold, as you know, to true or refer to naturopathic colleagues and to yourself, like T c m docs and acupuncturists.
+And that’s why I have low, a low threshold, as you know, to refer to naturopathic colleagues and to yourself, like TCM docs and acupuncturists.

 Lorne Brown: